Each week, you’ll study a self-contained topic, including the following:

 Ecological interactions

-Ecosystems contain many interlinked biological components interacting with their physical environment, yet there are consistent patterns in the way energy flows through them.
-These patterns allow us to explore, describe and compare ecosystems, necessary for understanding disruptions.
+Ecosystems contain many interlinked biological components that interact with their physical environment, yet there are consistent patterns in the way energy flows through them.
+These patterns allow us to explore, describe, and compare ecosystems, which is necessary for understanding disruptions.

 Environmental change